 Edward Williams' plats were surveyed in 1784, prior to the survey of Robert Shanklin, but after that of Thomas Philips to the northwest of him.
 One of the interesting things about Williams' survey is that the southwest corner of his settlement plat is said to be "standing near Clear's Station."

+This survey was #5 and #6 on the 1811 plat drawing by James Shanks, Bullitt County Surveyor, which is described on another page.
 A Google map showing the suspected location of this survey is available on another page here.

 If you, the reader, have an interest in any particular part of our county history, and wish to contribute to this effort, use the form on our Contact Us page to send us your comments about this, or any Bullitt County History page.
 We welcome your comments and suggestions.
 If you feel that we have misspoken at any point, please feel free to point this out to us.